observingpizzapunch/observingpizzapunch/README.md

-# this is for forsaken only... ok? , artist for art is @superalof
+# this is for forsaken only... ok?

 josh(ua) hehim/any mixed 6teen